vighneshiyer/research-notes/multi-level-sim/tasks.md

   - [ ] "Hardware/Software Co-Design"
   - [ ] "Khronos"

+### Class Presentation

+- [ ] Modify ATHLETE slides for class talk [d:12/10]

+### Report

+- [ ] Prepare outline in paper form [d:12/5]
+    - State injection as usual
+    - Validation of checkpoints injected and the RTL simulation results (arch state) after simulation
+    - Arch schema instead of using arbitrary loadarch file format
+    - Dcache/Icache perf metric extraction from RTL simulation
+    - Initial version of dcache model + functional warmup
+    - Evaluation of zero-functional-warmup tidalsim with varying interval length and # of clusters on all embench benchmarks
+        - IPC error, runtime, MPKI
+    - Evaluation of Rocket HW parameter DSE
+        - Parameters: Dcache/Icache size/split vs the LLC
+        - Same perf metrics used for evaluation
+        - Compare against RTL simulation for whether we can do DSE on the right trajectory
+    - Write only about how to validate warmup models
+    - Also write about building warmup models for branch predictors and prefetchers
+    - Also write about language-level features (e.g. in Chisel) to assist uArch/arch state mapping
+        - Design-for-simulation (injection-friendly RTL design)

 ### Spike Cache Model

 - [x] Evaluate the spike cache model code